Biobased epoxy casting system for decorative, professional and industrial applications.

 Refer to the calculator at the bottom of the page.

-1.1 kg of resin covers an area of 1m² by 1 mm.
+1 liter = 1.1 kg of resin AND 1.1 kg of resin will cover an area of 1m² by 1 mm.

 To avoid exothermicity, we recommend not exceeding a volume of 3 to 5 liters in a single pour.